 NovaSpine Pain Institute combines the latest diagnostic tests, rehabilitation techniques, and state-of-the-art treatments to help you get the best possible care and relief from your pain.
 If traditional treatments aren’t improving your chronic headaches, neck pain, or back pain, you’ll want to consult with the experienced pain management team at NovaSpine Pain Institute to see if you might benefit from radiofrequency ablation (RFA).
-Contact the Sun City West, Sun City, or Gilbert, Arizona, office by phone or use the online contact form today to schedule a consultation
+Contact the Sun City West, Sun City, Gilbert, or Glendale, Arizona, office by phone or use the online contact form today to schedule a consultation

 RFA is an interventional pain management procedure that uses radiofrequency energy to stop your nerves from sending pain signals to your brain.

 The innovative treatment provides long-term pain relief and can decrease your reliance on prescription pain medication, as well as give you the relief you need so you can participate in physical therapy.

 The long-term pain management procedure specifically addresses the pain that generates from the medial branch nerves found around your facet joints.